 Airtightness as Architecture

-The FHS notional dwelling targets an airtightness of 3 m³/(h·m²) at 50 Pa.
-This is a fundamental shift from the current regulatory maximum of 8 m³/(h·m²) and cannot be achieved through site-applied taping alone.
-It requires a continuous air barrier strategy designed into the building from the outset:
+The FHS notional dwelling assumes an airtightness of 4 m³/(h·m²) at 50 Pa, well inside the 8 m³/(h·m²) backstop limit, and designs testing worse must compensate elsewhere.
+Hitting it reliably requires a continuous air barrier strategy designed into the building from the outset:

 - Factory-finished cassettes: Timber frame, SIPs, and closed-panel systems offer better airtightness consistency than traditional site-built methods